About me

 2001-2005 at BCG Mumbai

 I graduated in March 2001 with a couple of gold medals, and joined the Boston Consulting Group in Mumbai.
 On June 2, 2002, I married Shobana.
 After a wonderful honeymoon in Europe, we settled into a house-on-the-verge-of-collapse in Bandra (it was torn down in Nov 2004).
-At work, I had a great time with the big shots in the corporates (the high point being when the Arun Naik, the Chairman of L&T, served me soup).
+At work, I had a great time with the big shots in the corporates (the high point being when the AM Naik, the Chairman of L&T, served me soup).
 At home, we would wander down Linking Road arguing about buying clothes (vs not buying them).

 2005-2011 at Infosys Consulting London